IIIF/showcase.iiif.io/README.md

 ## To Publish the Site

 This is tied to a commit to the master branch.
-If travis passes all of its tests it should deply automatically.
+If travis passes all of its tests it should deploy automatically.

 ## Some Things to Note